adithyarao3103/Schwinger-Model/readme.md

 In our simulation, we choose the $\alpha$ and $\beta$ to change by `1/num_steps` for every one second of evolution of the state.
 We then obtain the ground state of the Schwinger Model by evolving the state for a total time of `num_steps` seconds.

-We see that it outperforms the variational method, in both time requirements and accuracy.
+We see that it outperforms the variational method in terms of computational requirements.
+It also manages to reach the entangled ground states, which were not accessible by the variational method.

 The results are as follows: